coderkei/akmenu-next-docs/docs/guides/akmenu-next.md

     #### Pico-Loader

     If you would like to also use [Pico-Loader](https://github.com/LNH-team/pico-loader/) please follow the below steps, otherwise skip this section.
-    Please bear in mind that Pico-Loader currently lacks soft-reset and cheat support.
+    Please bear in mind that Pico-Loader currently lacks soft-reset.
 Any bugs should be reported on the [Pico-Loader Issues Page](https://github.com/LNH-team/pico-loader/issues).

     !!! warning
         Using the wrong version of Pico-Loader could damage your flashcard!